qchenevier/MBA_memoire/doc/introduction.md

 #### Actor-Organization {-}

-The second dimenson of Digitalization we will use in this document relates to the scale at which we describe the perturbation.
-Like a widely-used sociological tool, named [**Actor-Network theory**](https://en.wikipedia.org/wiki/Actor%E2%80%93network_theory), which describes an organization by identifying the actors which compose it, including machines, and  the network of relations which connects those actors.
+The second dimenson of Digitalization we will use in this document relates to the scale at which we describe the perturbation: does it impact a single entity, i.e. an **Actor**? or a group of entities, i.e. an **Organization**?
+Thus we inspire from a widely-used sociological tool, named [**Actor-Network theory**](https://en.wikipedia.org/wiki/Actor%E2%80%93network_theory), which describes an Organization by identifying the Actors which compose it, including machines, and the Network of relations which connects those actors.
+In other words, an Organization is defined by its Network of Actors.
 The term _Network_ has been replaced by _Organization_ because of its strong technological meaning in the field of telecommunications in the context of this report.
 Other word associations like **Microeconomic-Macroeconomic**, **Unit-Group**, **Small-Big** would have been suitable also.

 In this context, **Actor** refers to all the tangible and intangible entities contained in an organization.
 The main entities of an organization are the people belonging to that organization.
-Coherently the other entities we consider are those which can interact with (or be handled by) a human: tangible like a computer, a car, a desk, a smartphone or intangible like an application, a database, a knowledge, a technology or money.
+Coherently, the other entities we consider are those which can interact with (or can be handled by) a human: tangible like a computer, a car, a desk, a smartphone or intangible like an application, a database, a knowledge, a technology or money.
 On the other hand, **Organization** refers to the combination of those entities through a network of interactions and flows.
 An organization could be of any form, but most of the organizations we consider in this report have a hierarchical structure.
-Hierarchical organizations are pretty common but it is only one type of among others.
+Hierarchical organizations are pretty common but it is only one type among others.

   - What is happening locally?
   - What is happening globally?
   - What is happening from the point of view of a mere human?
   - What are the technologies at hand?
   - What are the new systems of technologies and humans?
-  - How are organized digitalized organizations?
+  - How are organized Digital Organizations?

 #### An intellectual journey to understand digitalization {-}

-To understand the whole digitalization phenomenon, we suggest to follow an intellectual journey which encompasses those 2 dimensions: going from inward action at actors' level to inward action at organizational level to outward reaction at organizational level to outward reaction at actors'.
+To understand the whole Digitalization phenomenon, we suggest to follow an intellectual journey which encompasses those 2 dimensions: going from inward Stimulus at Actors' level to inward Stimulus at Organizational level to outward Response at Organizational level to outward Response at Actors' level.

-1. **Action on Actors**
+1. **Stimulus from Actors**

     What are the digital technologies at hand ?
 How are they used in our daily lives?
 What are our new behaviors as customers? as employees?

-2. **Action on Organizations**
+2. **Stimulus from Organizations**

-    From these Actors' level changes, what are the changes impacting the efficiency of the organizations?
+    From these stimuli at actors' level, what are the changes impacting the efficiency of organizations?
 How are the most efficient organizations behaving?
 How are they structured?
 What is changed in the market dynamics?

-3. **Reaction of Organizations**
+3. **Response of Organizations**

-    From these Organizations' level changes, how an organization should adapt?
+    From these stimuli at organizational level, how an organization should adapt?
 Does it need to change its structure?
 Where should it be headed by its leaders?
 What kind of strategy can be envisioned?

-4. **Reaction of Actors**
+4. **Response of Actors**

-    From these Organizations' level reaction, what kind of local action can be triggered to transform the organization?
+    From these responses at organizational level, what kind of local action can be triggered?
 What kind of technologies could be used and how?
 For each individual, what kind of behavior should be encouraged?
 What are the required competencies of the leaders?

-Then, using this intellectual framework, we propose **a tool to support digital transformation efforts for organizations' leaders**.
+Then, using this intellectual framework, we propose **a tool to support digital transformation efforts for Organizations' leaders**.